Luos-io/Documentation/src/pages/demo_boards/quick-start.md

 ### STEPS

 #### 1. Configure your computer
-The default tool we use to control a Luos network is a board hosting a [Gate](../software/containers_list/gate.md) container, with a Python lib called [Pyluos](../software/pyluos.md).
+The default tool we use to control a Luos network is a board hosting a [Gate](../software/services_list/gate.md) service, with a Python lib called [Pyluos](../software/pyluos.md).

 To begin, you have to install Python and Pyluos library, following the [Pyluos documentation page](../software/pyluos.html).